alexisaperez/git-controlhub/README.md

 ## What

-Provides a GUI interface to manage all commonly-used git commands.
+Provides a GUI interface to manage all commonly-used hubflow commands.

 This is a fork of the [git-control](https://atom.io/packages/git-control) project by [MarcelMue](https://github.com/MarcelMue) and [Jaco Greeff](https://github.com/jacogr).
 This fork swaps out git flow functionality for [HubFlow](https://datasift.github.io/gitflow/)